 Kayaköy is a short drive away from Fethiye, and is an abandoned village that was once home to nearly 20,000 Greek Orthodox residents.
 These residents were forcibly “removed” in a population exchange with Greece in 1923 which was meant to ensure that each country had only one main religion.

-There is limited parking near the ticket office, and entry costs 5 TL per person or simply show your Museum Card.
+There is limited parking near the ticket office, and entry currently costs 15 TL per person (ticket price subject to change) or simply show your Museum Card.
+If you’re looking for things to do near Fethiye then add visiting Kayaköy to your list!

 9. Walk through Saklikent Gorge